Busy and Billable: 6 Visual Strategies to Increase Technician Utilization

 3. Collaborate Visually with Customer Care

 Service issues sometimes appear out of the blue, but more often, they are part of a bigger picture of the customer journey.
 Using Visual Assistance technology to connect field technicians with in-office expertise and data ensures faster and more effective service delivery.

 Computer Vision recognizes devices and identifies specific parts.
 It then compares the image with control images in the knowledge base, spotting issues such as faulty wiring and wrongly connected cables.
 Once the root cause of a problem is identified, the system provides the technician with step-by-step guidance on how to resolve it, eliminating the need to wait for a remote expert to become available – a common bottleneck.

 5. Identify the right talent for the job

 Field service organizations can leverage images collected from past visual interactions – such as remote visual sessions and on-site recordings – to identify which technicians have experience with specific issues.
-This ensures that technicians are assigned jobs they are familiar with and allows technicians to consult with colleagues who have experience of the same issues.
+This ensures that technicians are assigned jobs they are familiar with and allows technicians to consult with colleagues who have experience with the same issues.

 6. Simplify job summaries

 Many field service organizations still require technicians to use traditional time-intensive methods to record notes and fill out paperwork.
 Using Visual Assistance, technicians can capture job-related images, simplifying the summary process.
 Computer Vision can also automate the job summary process using image-to-text techniques to automatically tag the visuals collected by technicians.

 A report, “6 ways to increase technician utilization using vision,” takes an in-depth look at the visual strategies that enterprises can implement to begin improving their technician utilization rates.
 Access it here.